abrisene/eidolon-server/readme.md

   "publicKey" // The account's Public Key.
 }

+MONGODB { An optional JSON object containing redis credentials.
+  "url" // URL of the mongoDB database.
+}

+MONGODB_URL // A URL to a mongoDB database.

+PROD_MONGODB // A URL to a mongoDB database.
+This value is populated by Heroku's Mongo Lab addon.

 REDIS { An optional JSON object containing redis credentials.
   "url" // URL of the redis instance.
   "password" // An optional password for the redis instance.
 }

 REDIS_URL // A URL to a redis instance.
+This value is populated by Heroku's Redis addon.

-Used if the REDIS object isn't defined.
-This value is populated by Heroku's REDIS addon.
+REDISCLOUD_URL // A URL to a redis instance.
+This value is populated by Heroku's Redis Cloud addon.

 ```